 1. Accept allotted seva sincerely

-Responsible seekers allot us seva.
-It should be accepted sincerely.
+When a seeker tells us seva, it should be accepted sincerely.
 When we follow this principle, seva gets performed by us with sincerity.
 Once we start performing seva sincerely, we also start thinking about how can it be performed better by utilising the mind and intellect.
 Similarly, we receive assistance from God during seva.
 God suggests many ways by which seva can be improved further.
 Thus, we obtain satisfaction and Anand if the seva is performed in this manner.
-Otherwise, seva gets performed just for the sake of it, and satisfaction is not obtained while performing it.
+Otherwise, seva gets performed just for the sake of doing, and satisfaction is not obtained while performing it.

 2. Performing every seva as Guruseva with a sense of gratitude